Night9Yj/RainfallPrediction-WMU102-Makers/README.md

 In this project, we have trained and built a predictive model to predict the rainfall intensity in Penang.

-The features used to train the model includes date (year, month, day); the maximum, minimum and average values of: temperature, dew point, humidity and wind speed.
+The features used to train the model includes:
+* date (year, month, day)
+* the maximum, minimum and average values of: temperature, dew point, humidity and wind speed

 The notebook consists of the following sections:
 1. Introduction